How to Calculate the SSP Rate For Your Employees

-If an employee’s illness means they cannot come in to work, the employee might be eligible, by law, to receive Statutory Sick Pay (SSP).
+If an employee’s illness means they cannot come in to work, the employee might be eligible, by UK law, to receive Statutory Sick Pay (SSP).

 But what really is Statutory Sick Pay (SSP)?
 How much is it?
 And how do you calculate the SSP rate for your staff?